 Cash 3 sales increased by \$8.0 million to \$476.8 million in 2013 compared to \$468.8 million in 2012.
-Cash 3 is a twice-daily drawing game whereby the player chooses a three-digit number and wins a specified fixed amount if his or her numbers are selected in the draw.
-The aggregate prize amount per draw varies based on the number of winners.
 The actual prize payout experienced was approximately 48% for fiscal year 2013 and 52% for fiscal year 2012.
 Historically, as the prize amount won for this game increases above or decreases below the industry average of 50% of sales, a corresponding increase or decrease in sales will occur.
 However, Cash 3 sales increased while payout decreased in this case, and the increase was likely due to high payouts on Cash 4 driving sales increases in both games, which have the same core player base.